Skip to main content

 About

-Endless Legend 2 is a single player and multiplayer role playing game.
+Endless Legend 2 is a single player tactical role playing game with economy and historical themes.
 It was developed by AMPLITUDE Studios and was released on September 22, 2025.
 It received positive reviews from players.

 Skip User Reviews